-As an historical re-enactment troop we endeavour to keep alive the traditions and activities of the Tasmanian Mounted Infantry, providing an opportunity to see the uniforms and equipment of the Lighthorse as it was used.
-Each member of the troop collects and maintains his own original or accurate reproduction equipment.
-Great care is taken with the uniforms and equipment to be as accurate and true to history as possible.
+As an historical re-enactment troop we endeavour to keep alive the traditions and activities of the Tasmanian Mounted Infantry, displaying some of their training exercises and providing an opportunity to see the uniforms and equipment of the Lighthorse as they were used.